Mary Washington Hospital

 Mary Washington Hospital is a 451-bed, full-service hospital in Fredericksburg, Virginia.
 It is one of seven level II trauma centers in Virginia and was ranked 6th best in the state by U.S. News & World Report.

 History

-In 1942 the hospital was evacuated during the floods.
+In 1942 the hospital was evacuated during a flood of the Rappahanock River.

 In 1978 it was investigated for violating the Hill Burton Act.